-This is the forty-third post in my blog series in which I feature people I know from the community: Salesforce employees, MVPs, User Group Leaders, Partners, and honestly, anyone who I’m connected with who is willing to share with me the answers to five simple questions.
+This is the forty-seventh post in my blog series in which I feature people I know from the community: Salesforce employees, MVPs, User Group Leaders, Partners, and honestly, anyone who I’m connected with who is willing to share with me the answers to five simple questions.
 I hoping that this blog series will help everyone out in the community get better connected to others who are either like them, can help them, are nothing like them, can’t help them, or are simply people they haven’t met yet!
 After all, a stranger is simply a friend you don’t know yet.

 For me, one of the greatest strengths of the Salesforce Ecosystem is its people and the connections that are shared.

 So, if you are brave enough, even if you’ve never met me in person, fill out this form and I’ll feature you in an upcoming post.
 (In case I have confused anyone, the questions on the form about our relationship refers to you, the reader, and me, the author, Eric Dreshfield, and not the featured person in this post.)
 Just beware, by completing the form, you are giving me permission to use that information in a future post, as well as allowing me to interject some of my own thoughts into your responses!

 And now I introduce the founder of Salesforce Ohana Coffee, and Salesforce FanGirl (her words, not mine), Lauren Touyet.

 What’s your job title?
 Senior Systems Analyst, DocuSign, and Host of Salesforce Ohana Coffee!
 (EFD – DocuSign?!?
 I love DocuSign.
 I’ve used them for a few years to manage all the sponsorship agreements for Midwest Dreamin’!)